 Manual Allows you to individually set overclocking parameters.
 Auto Loads the optimal settings for the system.
 D.O.C.P Overclocks DRAM frequency by adjusting BCLK frequency.
 X.M.P.
-If you install memory modules supporting the extreme Memory Profile (X.M.P.)
+If you install memory modules supporting the eXtreme Memory Profile (X.M.P.)
 Technology, choose this item to set the profiles supported by your memory modules for optimizing the system performance.
-CPU Level UP Allows you to select a CPU level, and the related parameters will be adjusted automatically.

-The configuration options for the following sub-items vary depending on the CPU/DIMMs vou install on the motherboard.
+The configuration options for the following sub-items vary depending on the DIMMs you install on the motherboard.